 - You must be employed or have the ability to repay your loan.

-- You need a low total debt-to-income ratio, including housing costs and all other debts combined.
+- You need a low total debt-to-income ratio, which includes housing costs and all other debts combined.

 At a glance: Cash-out refinance vs. HELOC vs. home equity loan